Twin Peaks: Filming locations

 Agent Cooper states, in the pilot episode, that Twin Peaks is "five miles south of the Canadian border, and twelve miles west of the state line."
-This places it in the Salmo-Priest Wilderness.
+This places it in the Salmo-Priest Wilderness, near the real life location of Metaline Falls, Washington.
 Lynch and Frost started their location search in Snoqualmie, Washington, on the recommendation of a friend of Frost.
 They found all of the locations that they had written into the pilot episode.

 The towns of Snoqualmie, North Bend and Fall City – which became the primary filming locations for stock Twin Peaks exterior footage – are about an hour's drive from the town of Roslyn, Washington, the town used for the series Northern Exposure.
 Many exterior scenes were filmed in wooded areas of Malibu, California.
 Most of the interior scenes were shot on standing sets in a San Fernando Valley warehouse.

 The soap opera show-within-the-show Invitation to Love was not shot on a studio set, but in the Ennis House, an architectural landmark designed by Frank Lloyd Wright in the Hollywood area of Los Angeles.